ddprrt/mqtt-workshop/README.md

 # Workshop Repo: Intro to Rust with MQTT

-> *NOTE*: This is Work-In-Progress!
-Please check for updates a day before the workshop.

 This GitHub repo will contain all the examples and workshops files we create during our time together.

 ## Install Rust